 \subsubsection{Multivariate quadrature results}

 We now consider the multivariate case, which consists of all $6$ waveguide parameters, such that $\mathbf{Y} = \left(w,h,l,d,\varepsilon_{\mathrm{r}}, \mu_{\mathrm{r}}\right)$.
 We apply the dimension-adaptive stochastic collocation method with Clenshaw-Curtis and Leja nodes, and for uniform and beta input distributions.
-The reference moment values are obtained by letting the dimension-adaptive algorithms run until the machine's accuracy has been reached.
-Both the Clenshaw-Curtis and the Leja-based algorithms produce the same reference values, as expected.
+The reference moment values are obtained with tensor-product Gauss quadrature rules using $11$ nodes per parameter, thus resulting in $11^6$ model evaluations.

-First, we assume that all parameters follow uniform distributions.
+First, we assume that all parameters follow uniform distributions with the bounds shown in Table~\ref{tab:wg_nom}.
 The results regarding the expected value and the variance of the \gls{qoi} are presented in Figure~\ref{fig:rel_errz_wg_uniform}.
 As can be observed, the Clenshaw-Curtis-based adaptive scheme outperforms the Leja-based one for both moments.
 The Leja rule can be seen as relatively competitive, however, the advantage of Clenshaw-Curtis is obvious, especially with respect to the variance.
 This result coincides with similar observations from \cite{journals/siamsc/NarayanJ14}, where Leja nodes are found to be inferior to Clenshaw-Curtis nodes in sparse quadrature schemes.

 Next, we consider the input \glspl{rv} to follow beta distributions with shape parameters $\alpha=3$, $\beta=6$, and bounded by the values given in Table~\ref{tab:wg_nom}.
 The relative error results are presented in Figure~\ref{fig:rel_errz_wg_beta36}.
-In this case, the Leja rule is significantly superior to the Clenshaw-Curtis rule for both moments.
-Hence, in this case, Leja quadrature rules offer significantly more accurate results compared to Clenshaw-Curtis rules.
+Contrary to the uniform case, the weighted Leja rule is significantly superior to the Clenshaw-Curtis rule with modified weights, for both moments.